avajs/eslint-plugin-ava/docs/rules/no-inline-assertions.md

-# Ensure assertions are not called from an inline arrow function
+# Ensure assertions are not called from an inline function

 Translations: [Français](https://github.com/avajs/ava-docs/blob/master/fr_FR/related/eslint-plugin-ava/docs/rules/no-inline-assertions.md)

-Prevent assertions being called from an inline arrow function, to make it clear that it does not return.
+Prevent assertions being called from an inline function, to make it clear that it does not return.

 ## Fail
 ```js